tropicbliss/buckshot/README.md

 - Low latency by opening the TCP connections before sending requests
 - High requests/second by bypassing HTTP overhead (thanks arceus-sniper for yoinking your feature list phrasing)

+## Credits

+- Huge thanks to MCsniperPY.
+A lot of the logic behind this sniper uses the same logic as MCsniperPY cuz I can never decide on how I want to approach a problem.

 ## Setup

 1. Download the sniper [here](https://github.com/chronicallyunfunny/buckshot/releases/latest).